Denmark: An Open Pathway for Global Medical Talent

 Reduced Competition in the Job Market

-Eliminated Competition: The government has frozen the application pipeline from thousands of non-EU nurses, meaning hospitals and municipalities must focus their recruitment efforts almost exclusively on the EU/EEA market.
+Eliminated Competition: The government has frozen the application pipeline from thousands of non-EU medical doctors and nurses, meaning hospitals and municipalities must focus their recruitment efforts almost exclusively on the EU/EEA market.

 Higher Hiring Priority: Danish employers are expected to prioritize EU/EEA candidates to fill urgent staffing gaps, as this is the only remaining viable channel for international recruitment during this period.